 Computer and Internet access (high speed recommended); your web browser should be within 1-2 years of the current browser.
-This course requires you to frequently use Blackboard.
-Blackboard works very well with Firefox and Chrome.
-You can download this browser free for both WIN and Mac from the Blackboard homepage.
-You will be writing several papers, so you will need a compatible Word program.
-You will also be creating two videos for this course, so you will need - at minimum - PowerPoint.
+This course requires you to frequently use Blackboard Ultra (Bb) and requires the use of a compatible word-processing program (i.e., Word, Google docs).